FrankOnyemaOrji/dsa-summative/README.md

 - After the algorithm completes, print the shortest distance from node 0 to all other nodes.

-- run solution one by using:
+Run solution one by using:

     gcc - dijkstra.c -o dijkstra

-- The run
+The run

     ./dijkstra